ESDeezknee/ESDeezknee/README.md

 ## Troubleshooting

-Docker-compose build fails:
+### Docker-compose build fails

 1. Delete all containers, images and volumes on Docker or Purge/Delete data on Docker
-2. Run "docker-compose build" again
+2. Run `docker-compose build` again

-Error when login in:
+3. Run `docker-compose up`

+### Login Error

 Please use the following account to navigate through the system:

-Email: kangting.ng.2021@scis.smu.edu.sg
+- Email: kangting.ng.2021@scis.smu.edu.sg
-Password: IS213ESDeezKnee
+- Password: IS213ESDeezKnee

+### Missing Queue Ticket

-To prevent a possible missing queue ticket on UI after Stripe Payment (visitor will still be notified of it on SMS):
+To prevent a possible missing queue ticket on UI after Stripe Payment (Visitor will still be notified of it on SMS):

 **Before purchasing through Stripe**

 1. Login to the account given above
 2. Clear the local storage in applications tab of the console
 3. Refresh the page and re-login